fluent-cms/fluent-cms/readme.md

 # Fluent CMS
 [![GitHub stars](https://img.shields.io/github/stars/fluent-cms/fluent-cms.svg?style=social&label=Star)](https://github.com/fluent-cms/fluent-cms/stargazers)
 Welcome to Fluent CMS!
 If you find it useful, please give it a star ⭐

+## What is Fluent CMS
+Fluent CMS is a framework that provides universal CRUD (Create, Read, Update, Delete) APIs and UIs for any entity.
+It is especially suited for building CMS (Content Management Systems) and managing entities that do not involve complex business logic but are prone to frequent changes.
+The concept draws inspiration from both WordPress and Strapi:

+- **From WordPress**: It allows changes to entity attributes without altering the code, using hook functions to extend functionalities.
+- **From Strapi**: It uses schema definitions to define entities.

 ## Why another CMS
 - **Performance:** Fluent CMS demonstrates exceptional performance, being 100 times faster than Strapi as detailed in the